 GRANT FISHER - PICKING THE RIGHT SPORT

-Grant Fisher finished fifth in the 2020 Olympic 10,000 meters.
-By any standard, Grant is a relative novice against an elite field such as he faced in Tokyo.
+Grant Fisher finished third in both the 5,000 and 10,000 meter races in the 2024 Olympic Games.
+By any standard, Grant is still a relative novice against an elite field.
 His performance was a highlight of the track competition, especially considering just a few short years ago running was Grant’s second sport.
 Soccer was king.

 Grant started playing soccer at age 4.
 By middle school, he was playing soccer year-round.
 During the high school season, it was for his Grand Blanc MI high-school team and for a championship club team during the off season.
 He was good, really good.
 Offers of college scholarships to play soccer arrived in the mail every week.